Protocentral/openPressure/README.md

 Setup Arduino Sketch
 --------------------
 We have provided a few Arduino sketch examples .
 They are designed to work right away with no changes.
-To make the examples work with your board
+To make the examples work with your board, you simple need to upload the code to your board.

 License Information
 -------------------